|Partner Institution/Organization Homepage:||Click to visit|

-Princeton University is proud to announce a new exciting partnership with National University of Singapore (NUS) beginning Fall 2017.
-While the program is going to be open to undergraduate students in any concentration, Fall 2017 will mark the first WWS Task Force program based at NUS.
+Princeton University is proud to announce a new exciting partnership with National University of Singapore (NUS).
+While the program is going to be open to undergraduate students in any concentration, Fall 2018 will mark the second WWS Task Force program based at NUS.

 NUS is consistently ranked as one of Asia's top universities by both UK ranking systems, the QS World University Rankings and the Times Higher Education World University Rankings.
 According to the latest 2015 QS World University Rankings, NUS is ranked 12th in the world and retained its position as 1st in Asia.

 NUS is perfectly located in the heart of South East Asia, and this makes it very easy for students to travel in the region (to places like Malaysia, China, India, Australia, etc.).

 Princeton students will be able to choose courses (modules) from all undergraduate departments.
 Not all NUS modules are open to Princeton students to apply to, and there are some restrictions in place.
 In particular, Business, Law, and Economics modules are in very high demand and can be very difficult to get in.
 Module allocation depends on supply/demand, and meeting any relevant pre-requisites.
 A list of the modules that NGNE students could apply to in AY 16_17 can be seen here: http://www.nus.edu.sg/registrar/info/ng/NG-Modules.pdf This list will be updated in due course for AY 2017_18, but typically courses do not change too much from year to year.

 A full course load for Princeton students is comprised of 16 MCs (Modular Credits), which typically correspond to 4 NUS courses.